dsaborg/sequence/README.md

 assertThat(map, is(equalTo(Maps.builder(1, "1").put(2, "2").put(3, "3").build())));
 ```

-You can also map `Entry` `Sequence`s to `Pair`s which allows more expressive transformation and filtering.
+You can also map `Entry` `Sequences` to `Pairs` which allows more expressive transformation and filtering.

 ```Java
 Map<String, Integer> map = Maps.builder("1", 1).put("2", 2).put("3", 3).put("4", 4).build();